KaiyangZhou/deep-person-reid/README.rst

 Citation
 ---------
-If you find this code useful to your research, please cite the following papers.
+If you find this code useful to your research, please consider giving credit to the following papers

 .. code-block:: bash